acmarkes/traffic-sign-recog/README.md

 2. Clone this repo to your local machine and extract the downloaded zip into the same directory.
 Make sure you have the modules required installed (pip install - r requirements.txt)
 3. Run loader.py
 4. Run training.py

+## OR

+1. Open the colab_notebook.ipynb on Google Colab
+2. That's it